Telstra International Privacy Statement

 - Administration – To help us properly manage the products and services we provide to you; deal with your enquiries; to maintain and update our records; charging and billing and to identify breaches of our terms and conditions of service.

-- Network, security, and fraud protection – To inform you of service and security issues; conduct audits and determine creditworthiness; detect and prevent fraud and money laundering, terrorism financing and related risks; secure and protect our network.
+- Network, security, and fraud protection – To inform you of service and security issues; conduct audits and determine creditworthiness; detect and prevent fraud and money laundering, sanctions, terrorism financing and related risks; as well as secure and protect our network.

 - Communication – To communicate with you to provide your organisation with our products and services.